0xekez/codemirror/README.md

 `foo.com`.

 To create a session, open a websocket connection to `ws://foo.com/create`.
-Once the connection has been extablished, the server will send a json object over the new connection with a URL that other's can visit to view the session.
+Once the connection has been established, the server will send a json object over the new connection with a URL that other's can visit to view the session.